barning/2025child/README.md

 ## Developer Notes

 - Styles: Each module registers `style-index.css` as a block style and also enqueues it globally as a frontend fallback when present.
-- Popular Posts: The block renders a curated list chosen by editors; view-count logic has been removed.
+- Popular Posts: The block renders a curated list chosen by editors.
 - Visual Link Preview: Background fetch endpoint is `admin_post_child_vlp_fetch` (also available via `admin_post_nopriv_child_vlp_fetch`) and is responsible for fetch/parse/cache.

 ## Quick FAQ